NJUST-KMG/Paper-list/README.md

 21) 9.9 Learning from Imbalanced and Incomplete Supervision with Its Application to Ride-Sharing Liability Judgment
 22) 9.15 Contrastive Multi-View Multiplex Network Embedding with Applications to Robust Network Alignment
-23) 9.17 An Experimental Study of Quantitative Evaluations on Saliency 张初兵：
+23) 9.17 An Experimental Study of Quantitative Evaluations on Saliency
+24) 9.17 A Graph-based Approach for Trajectory Similarity Computation in Spatial Networks
+25) 10.4 Boosting Ensemble Accuracy by Revisiting Ensemble Diversity Metrics
+26) 10.12 Learning from the Master: Distilling Cross-modal Advanced Knowledge for Lip Reading(√) 张初兵：
 2020:
 1)10.15 Graph Agreement Models for Semi-Supervised Learning